-This course has been designed with a number of options which lead to you hosting your own event.
-Those options include: hosting your event during this course; preparing a detailed plan for an event you will host in the future; assisting with the development of an event you may be volunteering/working at during the course or exploring a case study of an event you would like to host.
-Each week you will look at specific elements of event planning as you develop and implement them into your event plan.
+This course has been designed with a variety of options to help you prepare to host your own event.
+These options include hosting your event during this course, preparing a detailed plan for an event you will host in the future, assisting with the development of an event you may be volunteering/working at during the course, or exploring a case study of an event you would like to host.
+Each week you will look at specific elements of event planning as you develop and implement them into your final event plan.

-- Use an event management planning process and apply it to a variety of equine events
+- Implement an event management planning process and apply it to a variety of equine events

-- Identify the role of the event manager and their impact on a successful equine event
+- Understand the role of the event manager and their impact on a successful equine event

 - Identify environmental impacts and create a safe and healthy environment for horses attending your event

-- Assessing risk and developing a risk management strategy
+- Assess risk and develop a risk management strategy

 - Equine Event Planning